 It's not just about diet

 Vegans avoid exploiting animals for any purpose, with compassion being a key reason many choose a vegan lifestyle.
-Accessories, clothing, bathroom items... animal products are found in more places than you might expect.
+From accessories and clothing to bathroom items, animal products are found in more places than you might expect.
 Fortunately nowadays there are affordable and easily-sourced alternatives to just about everything.
 With over 16,000 products and services registered with our Vegan Trademark alone, living a vegan lifestyle has never been easier.
 Browse online today.

 Other aspects of vegan living